Git Workshop

 EOF

-- Good.
-Let’s see what are the
+• Good.
+Let’s see what are the unstaged changes

 git status

-- The author is interested to check what are the differences (the changesets) between the current working area and the commited revision.
+• The author is interested to check what are the differences (the changesets) between the current working area and the commited revision.

 git diff chapter-01.md